vinhloi/amazon-freertos/demos/renesas/readme.txt

 If you have any question/suggestion/opinion, please visit following site and post it. https://github.com/renesas-rx/amazon-freertos

-And, details discussion is progressing in followin site.
+And, details discussion is progressing in following site.
 (Japanese) https://japan.renesasrulz.com/cafe_rene/f/forum21/4772/amazon-freertos-rx

 Now Amazon provides great real time OS with network software for